What this page covers

 What may go to our systems and service providers

-To generate the next useful step, prompts, answers, and recent context from your visit may be sent to AI providers such as OpenAI.
+To generate the next useful step, prompts, answers, and recent context from your visit may be sent to AI providers such as OpenAI, xAI, and Groq, depending on which route is enabled at the time.

-To understand quality, reliability, and whether the product is actually helping, You.one may send telemetry and diagnostics to our systems and, when enabled, tools such as PostHog and Sentry.
-That can include cookies or session IDs, pages viewed, buttons pressed, forms submitted, error data, screen or route metadata, and in some cases transcript snapshots or request details used for debugging.
+To understand quality, reliability, and whether the product is actually helping, You.one may send telemetry and diagnostics to our systems and, when enabled, tools such as PostHog, Google Analytics, Vercel Analytics or hosting logs, and Sentry.
+That can include cookies or session IDs, pages viewed, buttons pressed, forms submitted, campaign and referral information, device and rough geography data, conversion events, error data, screen or route metadata, and in some cases transcript snapshots or request details used for debugging.

 If replay tooling is enabled, session replay may also be active.
-Today that setup is meant for product learning and debugging, not maximum masking, so some screen activity and inputs may be visible in readable form.
+That setup is meant for product learning and debugging, and public form inputs should be masked rather than sent in readable form.

+If you create or use an account-backed experience, authentication and account data may go through Clerk.
 If you search for or confirm a location, those requests may go through Google Maps.
-If you send feedback, delivery may go through SendGrid when that feature is enabled.
+If you send feedback or a privacy request, delivery may go through SendGrid, and operational follow-up may use tools such as Vercel Blob or Trello when they are enabled.
 If you leave an optional tip, payment may go through either Stripe or Venmo depending on your choice.

 How we use data

-We are trying to be practical, clear, and helpful, not creepy.
+The goal is to be practical, clear, and helpful, not to collect data for its own sake.

 Your choices and cautions